chevereto/v4-docs/guides/docker/README.md

 To follow this guide, make sure you have:

-* A Ubuntu server with shell access and public IP address.
+* Ubuntu server with shell access and public IP address.
-* A domain managed by CloudFlare (if using integration)
+* Domain managed by CloudFlare (if using integration)
-* A Chevereto license (required for the paid edition)
+* Chevereto license (required for the paid edition)
   * [Purchase](https://chevereto.com/pricing) new license
   * [Access](https://chevereto.com/panel/license) existing purchase

 ## Getting a server

-You'll need a server where you can install Chevereto Factory For this guide we recommend an Ubuntu server, but any Unix-like system will do.
+You'll need a server where you can install Chevereto Docker For this guide we recommend an Ubuntu 24.04 server, but any Unix-like system will do.

 ## Accessing server shell